 The school was established in 1851 and is spread over 240 acres.
 There is another campus located in Chicago that covers 25 additional acres.
 The picturesque Evanston campus is right next to Lake Michigan, giving students a gorgeous view from the University Library, Norris University Center, and Pick-Staiger Concert Hall.
 The campus is largely divided into two sections.
 The North Campus is made up of Science and Athletics.
 (Including the fraternity buildings, the Henry Crown Sports Pavilion and Norris Aquatics Center, and the Technological Institute.)
 The South Campus is mostly Humanities and Arts centered.
 (With the Mary and Leigh Block Museum of Art, the Pick-Staiger Concert Hall, and the sorority buildings.)

 Northwestern is known for its rigorous academic curriculum, but also for allowing its students control over the classes they take.
 Unlike most universities, there are no common core classes required for all students.
 Each major sets its own standards for necessary classes as determined by the professors in each major.
-In fact, Northwestern University offers 47 majors as well as 55 minors.
+In fact, Northwestern University offers over 100 majors and minors.
 The most popular majors include social sciences, engineering, communication/journalism and visual and performing arts.

 Students looking for a flexible path towards their desired major should look into the university.
 Northwestern prides itself on providing individualized courses of study, while still offering consistently challenging classes.
 Students interested in a beautiful campus close to a major city should consider Northwestern University.